AdobeDocs/commerce-operations.en/help/configuration/cli/set-mode.md

 {{file-system-owner}}

-To improve security and ease-of-use, we added a command that switches [Magento modes]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html) from developer to production and vice versa.
+To improve security and ease-of-use, we added a command that switches [application modes](../bootstrap/application-modes.md) from developer to production and vice versa.

 Production mode has better performance because static view files are populated in the `pub/static` directory and because of code compilation.